ehoversten/Teaching_Review/javascript/datatypes.md

 ## Null

-#### - Null has one value: null.
+### - Null has one value: null.
 It is explicitly nothing.
 ```javascript
 var nothing = null;
 ```

 ## Undefined
-#### - A variable that has no value is undefined.
+### - A variable that has no value is undefined.
 ```javascript
 var testVar;
 console.log(testVar); // undefined
 ```

 ## Symbol
 ### - Symbols are new in ES6.
 A Symbol is an immutable primitive value that is unique.
-For the sake of brevity, that is the extent that this article will cover Symbols.
 ```javascript
 const mySymbol = Symbol('mySymbol');
 ```
+&nbsp;
 #

 ## What about Objects?

-#### Objects are not a primitive data Type.
+### Objects are not a primitive data Type.

-#### An object is a collection of properties.
-These properties are stored in key/value pairs.
+### An object is a collection of properties.
+These properties are stored in `key/value` pairs.
 Properties can reference any type of data, including objects and/or primitive values.
 ```javascript
 var obj = {
   key1: 'value',